ttudorandrei/IaC/README.md

      #   assigning private IP

      #config.hostsupdater.aliases = ["development.web"]
-     # creating a link called development.web so we can access web page with this link instread of an IP
+     # creating a link called development.web so we can access web page with this link instead of an IP

    end